 Get Help from Experienced Los Angeles Disability Discrimination Attorneys

-If you have been discriminated or retaliated against because you requested a disability accommodation or if you have been denied such an accommodation, the experienced discrimination lawyers at Kingsley & Kingsley can help you understand your legal rights and options.
-You may also want to consider speaking with your supervisor, human resources representative or a person who may be in charge of disability accommodation.
+If you have been discriminated against or retaliated against because you requested a disability accommodation or if you have been denied such an accommodation, the experienced discrimination lawyers at Kingsley & Kingsley can help you understand your legal rights and options.
+You may also want to consider speaking with your supervisor, human resources representative, or a person who may be in charge of disability accommodation.